Harlands Group Debt – Should You Pay? 2022

 You can arrange to make repayments via a suitable payment plan.
 If you are being harassed or bullied by debt collectors, you should report the behaviour to the Financial Ombudsman, who could lose their licence.

 It seems that many people review Harlands Group well.
-Despite the fact that they collect money that has been missed off for a gym membership.
+Despite the fact that they collect money that has been missed off for a gym membership on behalf of many UK gyms.

 However, it is also worth noting that many people state that there are charges which are applied by Harlands when they do collect any money, which can bump up the amount that needs to be paid back, and often do not seem proportionate with the amount that is owed.